unnatural-worlds/unnatural-planets/README.md

 Unnatural Planets is a tool to synthesize planet models.

-Outputs are meshes (obj format) with albedo, bump and material textures and additional simplified collision mesh.
+Outputs are meshes (obj format) with albedo, bump and roughness textures and additional simplified collision mesh.

 The generation process is designed for offline use and will take some time.